OpenCollarTeam/opencollarteam.github.io/docs/How-to-Build-Your-OpenCollar.md

 ## Optional Parts

 - **FloatText prim.**  Create a cylinder with a diameter just smaller than the collar band, align it in the collar.
 Name it Floattext and in the description field put: `FloatText~notexture~nocolor~nohide~noshiny~noglow`.
 If you don't use this prim, the titler app will still work but it will not be positionable.
 - **Bell.**  If your collar has a bell, name the bell prim Bell and put in the description field: Bell~noshiny.
+Recquires [oc_bell](https://github.com/OpenCollarTeam/OpenCollar/blob/master/src/collar/oc_bell.lsl).
 - **Label or Meshlabel**.
 If using a traditional prim **label**, you will need the script oc_label in the collar.
 Make label prims and align them on the collar band.
 Number each prim as follows: `Label~00 Label~01 Label~03`, etc and in the Description field of each place the string `Label~notexture`.
 If using a **meshlabel**, these instructions assume you know how to make a label prim with up to 8 faces in a 3D graphics program and upload that to SL.
 Name your prim MeshLabel and align and link it to the collar.
+Requires  [oc_label](https://github.com/OpenCollarTeam/OpenCollar/blob/master/src/collar/oc_label.lsl) *or* [oc_meshlabel](https://github.com/OpenCollarTeam/OpenCollar/blob/master/src/collar/oc_meshlabel.lsl).
 * Make sure you link any extra prims to the collar, selecting the root prim last.
 * Settings notecard.
 If you want to save or hard code settings, make a notecard named .settings and place it in the collar also.